Overview of Property Related Taxes in Costa Rica

 Nonresident individuals are liable to tax only on their Costa Rican-sourced income.
 Married couples are taxed separately.

 Income is taxed at progressive rates.
 Income earned by nonresidents is subject to withholding taxes.
-PE (Permanent Establishment) is required to rent out residential property in Costa Rica, which means the landlord must show rental income in his/her annual tax declaration.
+A Permanent Establishment (PE) is required to rent out residential property in Costa Rica, which means the landlord must show rental income in their annual tax declaration.
 Rental income qualifies as real estate capital income, which is taxed at a flat rate of 15% with a set deduction rate of 15% of the annual gross income.

 Income and capital gains earned by companies are generally subject to corporate income tax at a flat rate of 30%.
 Income-generating expenses are deductible when calculating taxable income.